MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2025-03-28-entra-id-claims-xray-ng-saml-powershell-graph-api.md

 New-MgServicePrincipalOwnerByRef -ServicePrincipalId $servicePrincipal.Id -OdataId $currentUserOdataId
 ```

-Assigning owners is a simple way to grant the ability to manage all aspects of the application:
+Assigning owners is&nbsp;a&nbsp;simple way to&nbsp;grant the&nbsp;ability to&nbsp;manage all aspects of&nbsp;the&nbsp;application:

 ![Application Registration Owner](/assets/images/claims-xray-owner.png)